urbit/docs/tutorials/arvo/ford.md

-produces a value of type `(map term cord)`, where each key is the basename (the filename without the prefix), and each value is the result of running the contents of the file through the `%hoon` mark, which validates that it's valid hoon code and returns it unmodified.
+produces a value of type `(map term cord)`, where each key is the basename (the filename without the prefix), and each value is the result of running the contents of the file through the `%hoon` mark, which validates the hoon code and returns it unmodified.
 So, the resulting map associates basenames with file contents.